 Group taxation regime

 A group taxation regime is applicable to domestic companies that are wholly owned by a domestic company, foreign company, or individual ('group companies').
-Unlike the consolidated tax regime, the group taxation regime automatically applies to group companies.
+Unlike the consolidated tax regime or group tax relief regime, the group taxation regime automatically applies to group companies.

 The key points of this regime are summarised as follows: